FAQs

 The modular programmes are a fixed duration, but the duration of the bespoke package is dictated by you.

 Many clients prefer to book the same time/day for each session, as following a pattern helps frame the relationship.
 However, I recognise that we all have busy lives, and this may not always be possible.
-In these circumstances, we will schedule the next session at the end of each session and proceed from there.
+In these circumstances, we may instead schedule the next session at the end of each session and proceed from there.

 When a programme ends, you can book one-off sessions further down the line, subject to my availability.
 We can also discuss retainers if this feels a more appropriate arrangement.